gardener/gardener/docs/development/kubernetes-clients.md

 - Patch requests only contain the changes made to the in-memory object between the copy passed to `client.*MergeFrom` and the object passed to `Client.Patch()`.
 The diff is calculated on the client-side based on the in-memory objects only.
 This means, if in the meantime some fields were changed on the API server to a different value than the one on the client-side, the fields will not be changed back as long as they are not changed on the client-side as well (there will be no diff in memory).
 - Thus, if you want to ensure a given state using patch requests, always read the object first before patching it, as there will be no diff otherwise, meaning the patch will be empty.
 Also see [gardener/gardener#4057](https://github.com/gardener/gardener/pull/4057) and comments in [gardener/gardener#4027](https://github.com/gardener/gardener/pull/4027).
 - Also, always send updates and patch requests even if your controller hasn't made any changes to the current state on the API server.
 I.e., don't make any optimization for preventing empty patches or no-op updates.
 There might be mutating webhooks in the system that will modify the object and that rely on update/patch requests being sent (even if they are no-op).
 Gardener's extension concept makes heavy use of mutating webhooks, so it's important to keep this in mind.
 - JSON merge patches always replace lists as a whole and don't merge them.
-Keep this in mind when operating on lists with patch requests.
+Keep this in mind when operating on lists with merge patch requests.
 If the controller is the exclusive owner of the entire list, it's safe to run without optimistic locking.
 Though, if you want to prevent overwriting concurrent changes to the list or its items made by other actors (e.g., additions/removals to the `metadata.finalizers` list), enable optimistic locking.
 - Strategic merge patches are able to make more granular modifications to lists and their elements without replacing the entire list.
 It uses Golang struct tags of the API types to determine which and how lists should be merged.
 See [this document](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/update-api-object-kubectl-patch/) or the [strategic merge patch documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) for more in-depth explanations and comparison with JSON merge patches.
   With this, controllers *might* be able to issue patch requests for individual list items without optimistic locking, even if they are not exclusive owners of the entire list.
 Remember to check the `patchStrategy` and `patchMergeKey` struct tags of the fields you want to modify before blindly adding patch requests without optimistic locking.
 - Strategic merge patches are only supported by built-in Kubernetes resources and custom resources served by Extension API servers.
 Strategic merge patches are not supported by custom resources defined by `CustomResourceDefinition`s (see [this comparison](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#advanced-features-and-flexibility)).
 In that case, fallback to JSON merge patches.
 - [Server-side Apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) is yet another mechanism to modify API objects, which is supported by all API resources (in newer Kubernetes versions).
 However, it has a few problems and more caveats preventing us from using it in Gardener at the time of writing.
 See [gardener/gardener#4122](https://github.com/gardener/gardener/issues/4122) for more details.

 > Generally speaking, patches are often the better option compared to update requests because they can save network traffic, encoding/decoding effort and avoid conflicts under the presented conditions.
-> If choosing a patch type, consider which type is supported by the resource you're modifying and how you can avoid conflicts if your modification is safe to run without optimistic locking.
+> If choosing a patch type, consider which type is supported by the resource you're modifying and what will happen in case of a conflict.
+Consider whether your modification is safe to run without optimistic locking.
 > However, there is no simple rule of thumb on which patch type to choose.

 ## On Helper Functions